Netpbm: Extensions

 PAM's tuple-type mechanism allows for many extensions.
-In theory, PAM can be extended to represent colour models such as CMYK.
+In theory, PAM can be extended to represent color models such as CMYK.

 The format is not even limited to graphics, its definition allows it to be used for arbitrary three-dimensional matrices of unsigned integers.
 Some programs of the Netpbm package, for example pamsummcol, function as crude matrix arithmetic processors and use the PAM format this way.

 Licensing

-Netpbm consists of hundreds of different tools, each with a license of their own.
-An analysis by Debian developer Steve McIntyre from 2001 suggests mostly free software licenses, one non-commercial license (non-free) and a dozen without any license (thus also non-free).
+Netpbm consists of hundreds of different tools, each offered with a public copyright license of its own.
+An analysis by Debian developer Steve McIntyre from 2001 suggests mostly free software licenses, one non-commercial license (non-free) and a dozen without any license offered (thus also non-free).
 As mentioned in the analysis, it obviously doesn't cover changes since.